shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-self-regulatory-organizations.md

 There are several such organizations currently active in the online advertising sector in the United States, Canada, and Europe.
 This page describes what the key organizations are, what they do, and key projects, working groups, and objectives of each.
+Xandr is an active participant in these organizations.

 ## The digital advertising alliance (DAA)